Thie1e/cutpointr/README.md

 #> Assuming yes as the positive class
 #> Assuming the positive class has higher x values
 #> Running bootstrap...
+#> 16 Missing values in bootstrap, e.g. due to sampling of only one class
 set.seed(100)
 opt_cut_mean <- cutpointr(suicide, dsi, suicide, method = oc_mean, boot_runs = 30)
 #> Assuming yes as the positive class
 #> Assuming the positive class has higher x values
 #> Running bootstrap...
+#> 12 Missing values in bootstrap, e.g. due to sampling of only one class
 ```

 Midpoints